copilotly/copilotly-resources/resources/installation/chrome.md

 ## Installation

-Installing Copilotly for Chrome Web Browser is easy and requires just a couple steps.
+Installing Copilotly for Chrome Browser is easy and requires just a couple steps.

 ### Step 1: Find Copilotly Extension in Chrome Web Store